 Term Topic content Dermatitis - is considered an inflammatory lesion of skin caused by a direct effect of various exogenous factors.
 Etiology The cause of dermatitis may be mechanical, physical, chemical and biological exogenous factors.
 Depending on the nature of skin exposure, the stimuli may be subdivided into unconditional (obligate) and conditional (optional).
-Unconditional or obligate factors are the stimuli which may cause inflammation of patient's skin subject to considerable strength and duration of exposure: mechanical (friction prolonged pressure) physical (UV radiation, high or low temperature, electric current, ionizing radiation), chemical (concentrated acids, bases, salts), and biological ones (some plants such as nettle, parsnip, etc., insect bites).
+Unconditional or obligate factors are the stimuli which may cause inflammation of patient's skin subject to considerable strength and duration of exposure: mechanical (friction, prolonged pressure), physical (UV radiation, high or low temperature, electric current, ionizing radiation), chemical (concentrated acids, bases, salts), and biological ones (some plants such as nettle, parsnip, etc., insect bites).
 Due to exposure to skin of the unconditional factors, the patients may have easy contact dermatitis.
-Conditional or optional factors (allergens) are the stimuli of physical chemical or biological nature to which natients become hypersensitive (sensibilization) Due to their exposure to skin allergic contact dermatitis advances They distinguish between simple contact dermatitis and Classification allergic contact one.
-A variety of simple contact dermatitis is an artificial dermatilits, which can occur due to excessive use of external dosage forms (will vigorous fubbling ment of imposing the occlusive diessings, etc.), appointment (too high doses of LIV radiation etc.) appointment (too men doses of C V futuration, etc.).
+Conditional , or optional factors (allergens) - are the stimuli of physical, chemical or biological nature, to which patients become hypersensitive (sensibilization).
+Due to their exposure to skin, allergic contact dermatitis advances.
+Classification They distinguish between simple contact dermatitis and allergic contact one .
+A variety of simple contact dermatitis is an artificial dermatitis, which can occur due to excessive use of external dosage forms (with vigorous rubbing them or imposing the occlusive dressings, etc.), the use of too high concentration of solutions, wrong physical therapy appointment (too high doses of UV radiation, etc.).
 For the duration of the flow, dermatitis may be of acute (up to two months) and chronic (more than two months) nature.
-Development of chronic dermatitis is promoted by both exogenous (meteorological factors - long-term sun exposure, high numidity, strong winds; drafts; use of tight shoes or clothes) and endogenous factors (presence of vegetative- vascular disorders, responsiveness disorder of microcirculation and the like) responsiveness, disorder of interbenetiation and the fike). ~ Etiology.
-Simple contact dermatitis can occur in any person Simple contact as a result of exposure to skin of unconditional stimuli.
-Mechanical dermatitis tactors (friction) may cause diaper rash, limited hyperkeratosis, when exposed to high temperatures - burns (combuscio), low - frostbite (congelacio) or freezing (perniones); when exposed to sunlight solar dermatitis (acute or chronic), ionizing radiation - radiation dermatitis; if skin contacts with chemical agents - acute contact dermatitis, with biological factors -phytodermatitis.
+Development of chronic dermatitis is promoted by both exogenous (meteorological factors - long-term sun exposure, high humidity, strong winds; drafts; use of tight shoes or clothes) and endogenous factors (presence of vegetative- vascular disorders, endocrine diseases, metabolic disorders, decreased immune responsiveness, disorder of microcirculation and the like).
+Simple contact dermatitis Etiology.
+Simple contact dermatitis can occur in any person as a result of exposure to skin of unconditional stimuli.
+Mechanical factors (friction) may cause diaper rash, limited hyperkeratosis, when exposed to high temperatures - burns ( combuscio ), low - frostbite (congelacio) or freezing (perniones); when exposed to sunlight solar dermatitis (acute or chronic), ionizing radiation - radiation dermatitis; if skin contacts with chemical agents - acute contact dermatitis, with biological factors -phytodermatitis.
 In this case, the clinical picture of simple contact dermatitis first of all depends on the irritating factor- its concentration, temperature, duration of exposure, etc., as well as on the individual characteristics of the patient's skin.